Proposal: POSIX Compatibility Adapter

 The following design decisions are documented as open questions because the planning phase recommends an answer but has not yet committed to one.

 libcapos(mirrors the Rustcapos-rt).
 Open question: should the POSIX layer belibcapos-posix(current recommendation), or a different name that avoids any Rust-side framework name collision?
 The C-side naming is settled; the POSIX-layer name remains an open question pending confirmation that no Rust framework will reuse thelibcapos-posixidentifier.
 Working answer: keeplibcapos-posixfor the POSIX layer. - POSIX errno representation.
-The C ABI requires an
+Decided (P1.2 Phase A,

 LaunchParameterscap delivers argv / envp through a typed cap.
 Until that cap lands,libcapos-posixcan carry argv / envp via a fixed well-known cap or rodata blob.
 Confirm gate-on-LaunchParametersversus ship-stub. - Linker / toolchain for C consumers.
 Recommended: